-If as a UK tax resident you are considering selling a second home or residential investment property situated in the UK or overseas, there are going to be changes to the reporting requirements which are due to come into effect from 6 April 2020.
+If as a UK tax resident you are considering selling a second home or residential investment property situated in the UK, there are going to be changes to the reporting requirements which are due to come into effect from 6 April 2020.

-The current position is that the disposal of a second home or residential investment property whether in the UK or overseas has to be disclosed on a self-assessment tax return for anyone already in the self-assessment system.
-The tax return has to be submitted to HM Revenue & Customs by 31 January following the end of the tax year in which the disposal took place (the key date is the date of exchange).
-If there is a capital gains tax liability to pay, this has to be settled by 31 January following the end of the tax year in which the disposal took place.
+The position pre-6 April 2020 was that the disposal of a second home or residential investment property in the UK must be disclosed on a self-assessment tax return for anyone already in the self-assessment system.
+The tax return had to be submitted to HM Revenue & Customs by 31 January following the end of the tax year in which the disposal took place (the key date is the date of exchange).
+If there was a capital gains tax liability to pay, this must be settled by 31 January following the end of the tax year in which the disposal took place.

 For anyone who is not already in the self-assessment system the disposal can be reported via HM Revenue & Customs’ “Real Time” Capital Gains Tax Service.

 With effect from 6 April 2020, the disposal of the UK property must be reported to HM Revenue & Customs within 30 days following the date of completion.
 Since 27 October 2021, the 30-day deadline was extended to 60 days from the date of completion.
 Please see our blog “Budget 2021 – Capital Gains Tax on the Disposal of Residential Property”